oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

   <p></p>
   ![img]({{ '/assets/images/ermac_29.png' | relative_url }}){: .center-image }*(**Collecting device information snippet [5]**)*

 - Whenever the bot registration is completed, indicated by receiving a response that contains **"ok"**, It sets the key **checkUpdateInjection** with value **"1"** in the shared preference.
-This signal the bot to communicate with the C2 server to install updated HTML injections which will be covered in detail under the upcoming bot command section.
+This signal the bot to communicate with the C2 server to install updated HTML injections which will be covered in detail under the upcoming **"The bot commands"** section.

   ![img]({{ '/assets/images/ermac_30.png' | relative_url }}){: .center-image }*(**Signaling the bot to install updated HTML injections**)*